-Grandfather to all the legendary children who compete in the house balls, Pray Tell, played by Billy Porter, serves as a source of support to Blanca and her house.
-An adept fashion designer, Pray Tell aspires to one day have his own clothing line sold in a high-end boutique.
+Grandfather to all the legendary children who compete in the house balls, "Pray Tell," played by Billy Porter, serves as a source of support to Blanca and her house.
+Pray Tell joins an activist organization and begins protesting the lack of resources available to HIV positive individuals.

 Porter is a Tony® and Grammy Award-winning, and Golden Globe®-nominated, actor, singer, director, composer, and playwright from Pittsburgh, PA.

 His electric portrayal of “Pray Tell” in Pose earned him a Golden Globe nomination and a Critics’ Choice Award nomination.
 He also recently starred in the eighth season of Ryan Murphy’s acclaimed American Horror Story: Apocalypse as “Behold Chablis.”

 On screen, Porter was recently seen in Baz Luhrman’s The Get Down, starring Justice Smith, Shameik Moore and Herizen Guardiola.
 His other television credits include Law & Order: Special Victims Unit, The Big C, Law & Order, Shake, Rattle and Roll: An American Love Story and Another World.

 Under the direction of Barry Levinson, Porter starred in The Humbling, alongside Al Pacino and Greta Gerwig.
 His other film credits include Noel, The Broken Hearts Club: A Romantic Comedy, Intern, Anastasia and Twisted.